This is the year you get all your ducks in a row!

 How CRA Defines The Platform Economy

 One of the essential bookkeeping habits for audit ready books is to learn the CRA rules.
-If your business is online (and who isn't these days?), CRA explains that the platform economy is facilitated by digital platforms and usually involves three separate parties:
+If you're earning money online (and let's face it, who isn't these days?)
+CRA wants you to know they're paying attention.

-• sellers of goods or services;
+• sellers of goods or services (that's you);

 Source: CRA website - Taxes and the platform economy, Gig economy, How earning from online platforms can impact your taxes